 The aftermath of a dog attack can be traumatic.
 It is important to prioritize recovery from your injuries, not dealing with insurance companies.

-A dog bite lawyer can handle the legal issues in your case while you focus on getting better.
+A dog bite lawyer can help establish liability and handle the legal issues in your case while you focus on getting better.
 Your attorney can collect the necessary evidence, calculate the damages you have suffered, and negotiate a favorable settlement with the insurance company.
 If necessary, your lawyer can file a dog bite lawsuit, prepare your case for trial, and fight for an award in court.

 Contact an Omaha Dog Bite Lawyer Today